-(Put frozen chicken breasts in a greased crock pot and top with salsa or BBQ sauce – add a bit of orange marmalade to the BBQ sauce too!
-Or teriyaki sauce from above recipe in day 14.
+(Put frozen chicken breasts in a greased crockpot and top with salsa or BBQ sauce – add a bit of orange marmalade to the BBQ sauce too!
+Or teriyaki sauce from the above recipe in day 14.
 Cook on low for 8-10 hours if frozen.
 Shred and serve over rice.
 Have fun and get creative on this one.

 Pizza Casserole and Salad.
 (Brown and season 1 lb ground meat and place in greased 2 qt casserole.
 Top with pizza toppings of choice and finish with shredded cheese.
 Bake at 350 degrees for 30 minutes or until toppings are hot and bubbly.)

 The Ultimate Hash Recipe – (Some great combinations of ground beef and various shredded vegetables.
-Our family favorite is the Beef Builder made with coconut oil and we always add an egg to our hash.
-We do like them with regular shredded potatoes too and I like to add fresh greens at the end, cheese and fried eggs).
+Our family’s favorite is the Beef Builder made with coconut oil and we always add an egg to our hash.
+We do like them with regular shredded potatoes too and I like to add fresh greens at the end, cheese, and fried eggs).